Andrew Nardi

 Andrew Christopher Nardi (born August 18, 1998) is an American professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
+He made his MLB debut in 2022.

 Amateur career

-Nardi attended Royal High School in Simi Valley, California.

-He originally played college baseball at Ventura College.
+Nardi attended Royal High School in Simi Valley, California, and played college baseball at Ventura College.
 He was drafted by the New York Yankees in the 39th round of the 2017 Major League Baseball Draft, but did not sign and transferred to Moorpark College.

-He was drafted by the Washington Nationals in the 39th round of the 2018 MLB draft, but again did not sign and transferred to the University of Arizona.
+He was drafted by the Washington Nationals in the 39th round of the 2018 MLB draft, but again did not sign and transferred to the University of Arizona to play for the Arizona Wildcats.

-Nardi signed with the Miami Marlins after they drafted him the 16th round of the 2019 MLB draft.